amin-prvn/url-shortner/README.md

 POSTGRES_DB=url-shortner
 ```

-To get an overview of the environment variables you can set, check the [`app/config.py`](./src/app/api/config.py) file.
+To get an overview of the environment variables you can set, check the [`config.py`](./src/app/api/config.py) file.

 > ☝️ **Note:** You should never add the `.env` file to your version control system.

 ## Run Pytests
-Tests are in [`./src/tests`](./src/tests) folder.
+Tests are in [`tests`](./src/tests) folder.
+Run test with:
 ```
 $ cd ./src/
 $ pytest
 ```

 ## Run the Pressure test
-Run this test with locust command in /src/tests/pressure-test folder, for checking the presure test config, see [`./src/tests/pressure-test/locustfile.py`](./src/tests/pressure-test/locustfile.py) file.
+Run this test with locust command in /src/tests/pressure-test folder, for checking the presure test config, see [`locustfile.py`](./src/tests/pressure-test/locustfile.py) file.
 ```
 $ cd ./src/tests/pressure-test/
 $ locust